 The Core Values Scholarship is given to applicants who are high-achieving students in the classroom and who demonstrate in their daily lives the core values of University High School: diversity, commitment to excellence, personal responsibility, stewardship, creativity, and mutual respect, support, and trust.
 The award, renewable each year for students in good standing, ranges from $1,000 to $2,000.

-The Founders Scholarship is given to applicants who are high-achieving students in the classroom and who score in the top 10% on the Independent School Entrance Examination (ISEE).
+The Founders Scholarship is given to applicants who are high-achieving students in the classroom.
 Recipients also demonstrate involvement in their school community.
 The award, renewable each year for students in good standing, ranges from $2,000 to $3,000.

 In addition to tuition, students are required to rent or purchase textbooks and a laptop.
-Please see the new student orientation page for additional information about our laptop program and requirements.
-Students who participate in team sports incur a participation fee to cover the costs of uniforms.
+Please see the back-to-school resource center for additional information about our laptop program and requirements.
+Students who participate in athletics incur a participation fee.
 Some January Term classes have additional costs, and there will be a cost if the student elects to participate in the optional lunch program.

 International students are charged an annual International Student Fee in addition to tuition.
-The International Student Fee for the 2017-18 academic year is $5,000 per student.
+The International Student Fee for the 2021-22 school year is $6,000 per student.